T

 shopping

-A vibrant market along Sisavangvong Road where local artisans sell handicrafts, textiles, and souvenirs.
-It's a great place to find unique gifts and sample street food.
+Explore the vibrant night market along Sisavangvong Road, where local artisans display a wide array of handicrafts, textiles, and souvenirs.
+It's a great place to soak in the local atmosphere and find unique gifts.

-• Look for hand-woven silk scarves and silver jewelry.
+• Look for hand-woven silk scarves and local art.

 Day 2 · Luang Prabang